jaccochako/Task-automation-with-Apps-Script/README.md

 # Task automation
-These aro some task that were totaly monotonous and I automated with the Google APIs and the Google Apps Script services.
+This is an automation project in which I used the Google APIs and the Google Apps Script services to automate different tasks such as sending emails to employees in their birthday congratulating them or arranged a list of tasks from google classroom and sort them by date and due date.